tozti/tozti/README.md

-# Tozti
+# tozti

-This repository contains the core of the tozti software project.
+This repository contains the core of the **tozti** software project.
 It is licensed under the AGPLv3.
 See [documentation](https://tozti.readthedocs.io/en/latest/) for more informations.